Can Small Language Models Handle Context-Summarized Multi-Turn Customer-Service QA? A Synthetic Data-Driven Comparative Evaluation: Experimental Setup and Evaluation

 Quantitative evaluation is conducted on the full test split of 36,669 examples, focusing on lexical and semantic similarity between generated agent responses and refined reference answers.
 Although automatic metrics cannot fully capture conversational quality, they provide a reproducible and scalable measure of response alignment.

-Lexical similarity is evaluated using ROUGE-L and METEOR.
-ROUGE-L\cite{lin-2004-rouge} measures the longest common subsequence between the generated response and reference answer, capturing structural overlap, while METEOR\cite{banerjee-lavie-2005-meteor} accounts for exact matches, stemming and synonym matches, enabling flexible lexical comparison.
+Lexical similarity is evaluated using ROUGE-L (measures longest common subsequence overlap between generated and reference text) and METEOR (Metric for Evaluation of Translation with Explicit ORdering).
+ROUGE-L \citep{lin-2004-rouge} measures the longest common subsequence between the generated response and reference answer, capturing structural overlap, while METEOR \citep{banerjee-lavie-2005-meteor} accounts for exact matches, stemming and synonym matches, enabling flexible lexical comparison.
 Semantic similarity is assessed using BERTScore (F1), BARTScore and cosine similarity between sentence embeddings.
-BERTScore computes token-level semantic alignment using contextual embeddings\cite{zhang2020bertscoreevaluatingtextgeneration}, BARTScore evaluates the likelihood of generating the reference text from the model output using a pretrained BART model and cosine similarity captures sentence-level semantic closeness using all-mpnet-base-v2 embeddings.
+BERTScore computes token-level semantic alignment using contextual embeddings \citep{zhang2020bertscoreevaluatingtextgeneration}, BARTScore evaluates the likelihood of generating the reference text from the model output using a pre-trained BART model and cosine similarity captures sentence-level semantic closeness using all-mpnet-base-v2 embeddings.
 All quantitative metrics are computed using the Hugging Face \texttt{evaluate} library.
-The official implementation is used for BERTScore, BARTScore is computed with the \texttt{bart-large} model\cite{yuan2021bartscoreevaluatinggeneratedtext} and cosine similarity is calculated over normalized sentence embeddings.
+The official implementation is used for BERTScore, BARTScore is computed with the \texttt{bart-large} model \citep{yuan2021bartscoreevaluatinggeneratedtext} and cosine similarity is calculated over normalized sentence embeddings.
 Higher values indicate better performance for all metrics except BARTScore, where values closer to zero indicate stronger alignment.
 Results are reported in Table~\ref{tab:lexical_semantic_results}.